shreyansh-sawarn/Hacktoberfest/README.md

 ```markdown
 git checkout -b branch-name
 ```
 * Make changes in the repository with the new branch.
 Add your files according to folders assigned.
-If you can't find a folder, raise an issue and I will get back to you and meanwhile you can make PRs in the "Others" folder.
+If you can't find a folder, raise an issue and I will get back to you and meanwhile you can add your files in the "Others" folder.
 * Push the changes.
 ```markdown
 git add .